MrCaspan/GAS-Gmail-Signature-Templator/README.md

 # GAS-Gmail-Signature-Templator
 This script will allow you to use a Google Cloud Project service account to set a default signature on all selected users using a Google App Script

-Please note this script is not just a drop in place, set a couple of variables and click run to start using it.
-The script requires that custom attributes get created for your Google Workspace users so that you can specify your setting on each user insted of creating a Google Sheet to manage all your users and settings.
+Please note this script is not just a drop in place, set a couple of variables to start using it.
+The script requires that custom attributes (https://support.google.com/a/answer/6208725?hl=en) get created for your Google Workspace enviroment so that you can specify your setting on each user insted of creating a Google Sheet to manage all your users and settings.

 Please see my blog at https://caspan.com/2021/10/google-app-script-set-gmail-signature-template-on-org-users/ for details on setting up the Google Active Script Project & Google Cloud Project and any other prerequisites.